Get

 Conclusion

-Balinese cats are a charming combination of beauty, intelligence and affection, making them the perfect loving companions for any home.
+Balinese cats are a charming combination of beauty, intelligence, and affection, making them the perfect loving companions for any home.
 Whether you’re more drawn to the classic seal point variation or the rarer lilac point, you’ll end up with a playful and social addition that is a joy to have around.
-These cats form strong bonds with their humans and can be quite talkative and needy, so make sure you can provide them the attention they need to keep them happy and healthy!
+These cats form strong bonds with their humans and can be quite talkative and needy, so make sure you can provide them with the attention they need to keep them happy and healthy!

 See also: